Open Source / GitHub

 Next step

 Use the site for orientation.
-Use the right repo for the right surface.
+Use the public repo for source.

 The website explains ChipOS and accepts public intake.
-The ChipOS repo holds the runtime and install record.
-The website repo holds chipos.io itself.
+The public ChipOS repo holds the runtime and install record.
+The website implementation stays separate unless it is made public.